aajanki/fi-sentence-embeddings-eval/results.md

 I compared the performance of a few sentence classification algorithms on the Finnish language.

-The evaluation consisted of four classification tasks on four separate datasets.
+The evaluation consisted of four classification tasks on four datasets.
 In two cases the task was to assign a class for a sentence (Eduskunta-VKK, TDT categories), in one case to detect if two sentences are consecutive or not (Ylilauta), and in one the task was